naept/tiptap-extension-collaboration/README.md

 [![Codacy Badge][codacy-image]][codacy-url]
 [![Dev dependencies][david-dm-image]][david-dm-url]

+A full tutorial for setting this up is available in [this article on Naept's blog](https://www.naept.com/en/blog/easy-collaborative-editor-with-tiptap-and-prosemirror/) or on [Medium](https://medium.com/@julien.aupart/easy-collaborative-editor-with-tiptap-and-prosemirror-baa3314636c6)

 ## Enhancements over tiptap's example
 This library is based on the example provided by tiptap.
 * Cursors and selections handling have been added.